Esri/arcpy/README.md

 <a id="readme-top"></a>

-# arcpy
+# ArcPy
-Resources and ideas for arcpy and Python in ArcGIS.
+Resources and ideas for ArcPy and Python in ArcGIS.

 <img align="left" src="static/arcpy.png">